-BGP PIC Fundamentals: BGP PIC ( Prefix Independent Convergence ) is a BGP Fast reroute mechanism which can provides sub second convergence even for the 800K internet prefixes by taking help of IGP convergence.
+BGP PIC Fundamentals: BGP PIC ( Prefix Independent Convergence ) is a BGP Fast reroute mechanism which can provide sub-second convergence even for the 900K internet prefixes by taking the help of IGP convergence.

-BGP PIC uses hierarchical data plane in contrast to flat FIB (Forwarding table) design which is used by Cisco CEF and many legacy platforms.
+BGP PIC uses a hierarchical data plane in contrast to a flat FIB (Forwarding table) design which is used by Cisco CEF and many legacy platforms.

 I will explain the recursion concept throughout the post so don't worry about the above sentence, it will make sense.

-There are two implementation of BGP PIC concept and they can protect the network traffic from multiple failures.
+There are two implementations of the BGP pic concept and they can protect the network traffic from multiple failures.

-Link, node in the core or edge of the network can be recovered under a second and most of the case under 100ms ( It mostly depends on IGP convergence, so IGP should be tuned or IGP FRR can be used ).
+Link, a node in the core or edge of the network can be recovered under a second, and in most cases under 100ms ( It mostly depends on IGP convergence, so IGP should be tuned or IGP FRR can be used ).

-In this article I will not explained IGP fast convergence or IGP Fast reroute but you can read my Fast reroute mechanism article from here.
+In this article, I will not explain IGP fast convergence or IGP Fast reroute but you can read my Fast reroute mechanism article from here.

-BGP PIC can be thought as BGP Fast Reroute Mechanism which relies on IGP convergence for the failure detection. ( All overlay protocols rely on underlay protocol convergence ie LDP/IGP Synchronization, STP/HSRP, IGP/BGP, IP/GRE and so on.. )
+BGP PIC can be thought of as a BGP Fast Reroute Mechanism that relies on IGP convergence for failure detection. ( All overlay protocols rely on underlay protocol convergence ie LDP/IGP Synchronization, STP/HSRP, IGP/BGP, IP/GRE, and so on.. )

-As I mentioned above there are two implementation of BGP PIC namely, BGP pic edge and BGP pic core.
+As I mentioned above there are two implementations of BGP PIC namely, BGP pic edge and BGP pic core.
 Let's start with BGP PIC Core.

 There are two EBGP connections between ASBRs of the Service Providers.

-Everybody told you so far that BGP is slow because BGP is used for scalability in the networks, not for the fast convergence, right?
+Everybody told you so far that BGP is slow because BGP is used for scalability in the networks, not for fast convergence, right?

 But that is wrong too.
 Or at least not enough to understand how BGP converges!

-If BGP relies on control plane to converge of course it will be slow since the default timers are long ( BGP MRAI, BGP Scanner and so on, although you don't need to rely on them as I will explain now ), prefixes and path information are too much for Best path selection alghroitm to select second best path to advertise in case primary path fails.
+If BGP relies on the control plane to converge of course it will be slow since the default timers are long ( BGP MRAI, BGP Scanner, and so on, although you don't need to rely on them as I will explain now ), prefixes, and path information are too much for Best path selection algorithm to select the second-best path to advertise in case primary path fails.

-Default free zone is already more than 800K prefixes.
+Default-free zone already has more than 900K prefixes.
 So approximately we are talking about 100 MB of data from each neighbor, it takes time too.
-If you have multiple path, amount of data needs to be sent will be much higher.
+If you have multiple paths, the amount of data that needs to be sent will be much higher.

-Imagine that R1 in the above picture learns 126.96.36.199 prefix from R4 only.
+Imagine that R1 in the above picture learns the 22.214.171.124 prefix from R4 only.
 R4 is the next hop.
-(You choose maybe R4 as primary link with Local preference, MED or you don't do anything but R4 is selected by the hot potato routing because of Route reflector position)
+(You choose maybe R4 as a primary link with BGP Local preference, MED or you don't do anything but R4 is selected by the hot potato routing because of Route reflector position)

-If R4 is the best path, R5 doesn't send 188.8.131.52 prefix to the IBGP domain unless BGP best external is enabled (I highly recommend you to enable it if you want additional path information in Active/Standby link ).
+If R4 is the best path, R5 doesn't send the 126.96.36.199 prefix to the IBGP domain unless BGP best external is enabled (I highly recommend you to enable it if you want additional path information in the Active/Standby link ).

-How IBGP routers learned that R4 failed?
+How did IBGP routers learn that R4 failed?

-There are two mechanism for that.
-They will either wait for the BGP Scanner time ( 60 seconds in most implementation ) to check if the BGP next hop for the BGP prefixes are still up , or the newer approach BGP Next Hop tracking ( Almost all vendors support it ).
-With BGP next hop tracking, BGP next hop prefixes are registered to the IGP route watch process, so as soon as IGP detects the BGP next hop failure, BGP is informed.
+There is two mechanisms for that.
+They will either wait for the BGP Scanner time ( 60 seconds in most implementation ) to check if the BGP next hop for the BGP prefixes are still up or the newer approach BGP Next Hop tracking ( Almost all vendors support it ).
+With BGP next-hop tracking, BGP next hop prefixes are registered to the IGP route watch process, so as soon as IGP detects the BGP next-hop failure, BGP is informed.

 So R1 learned the R4 failure through IGP.
 Then R1 has to go and delete all the BGP prefixes which are learned from that next hop.
-If it is full internet routing table, it is very time consuming process as you can imagine.
-I am talking here minutes.
+If it is a full internet routing table, it is a very time-consuming process as you can imagine.
+I am talking here for minutes.

-In the absence of already calculated backup path, BGP will rely on this control plane convergence so of course it will take time.
+In the absence of an already calculated backup path, BGP will rely on this control plane convergence so, of course, it will take time.
 But you don't have to rely on that.
-I recommended many service providers to start consider BGP PIC, Egress FRR for their Internet and VPN services.
+I recommended many service providers start to consider BGP PIC, and Egress FRR for their Internet and VPN services.

-In the routers routing table there is always a recursion for the BGP prefixes.
-So for the 184.108.40.206 prefix the next hop would be 10.0.0.1 if the next-hop self is enabled.
+In the routers routing table, there is always a recursion for the BGP prefixes.
+So for the 188.8.131.52 prefix, the next hop would be 10.0.0.1 if the next-hop-self is enabled.

-But in order to forward the traffic router need to resolve immediate next hop and layer 2 encapsulation , if it is Ethernet Mac address.
+But in order to forward the traffic router need to resolve immediate next hop and layer 2 encapsulation if it is an Ethernet Mac address.

 In the many vendor FIB implementation, BGP prefixes resolve immediate IGP next hop.
 Cisco's CEF implementation works in this way too.
 This is not necessarily a bad thing though.

 BGP PIC Core helps to hide IGP failure from the BGP process.
-If the links between R1-R2 or, R2-R3 fails, or R2, R3 fails, R1 will start to use backup IGP next hop immediately.
-Since the BGP next hop didn't change and only the IGP path change, recovery time will be based on IGP convergence.
+If the links between R1-R2 or, R2-R3 fail, or R2, R3 fails, R1 will start to use backup IGP next-hop immediately.
+Since the BGP next-hop didn't change and only the IGP path changed, recovery time will be based on IGP convergence.

 BGP PIC EDGE